 Based on this description, you may think a travel credit card is the same as a credit card that offers cash back – and many of them do indeed offer cash back – but there are a few important differences to be aware of before you apply.

-The best travel credit card will commonly offer all of the above.
+The best airlines credit card will commonly offer all of the above.

 While most travel credit card rewards programs adhere to the one-point-per-dollar rule, some will give you the opportunity to collect additional points for certain purchases, such as a meal from a specific location, or gas purchased during your trip.

-The best travel credit card will offer these perks and more.
+The best airline credit card will offer these perks and more.

 Additionally, many offer bonuses if you exceed their minimum spending requirements within the first few months of opening your account, or give you additional bonus points or statement credit if you refer a friend.